mathworks/matlab-azure-devops-extension/overview.md

 To use a MATLAB batch licensing token, first set it as a [secret variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 Then, map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in your YAML pipeline.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

+>**Note:** The **Install MATLAB** task automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
+To use a MATLAB batch licensing token in a pipeline that does not use the task, you must first download the exexutable and add it to the system path.

 ### Run MATLAB Build
 Use the **Run MATLAB Build** task to run a build using the MATLAB build tool.
 Starting in R2022b, you can use this task to run the MATLAB build tasks specified in a file named `buildfile.m` in the root of your repository.
 When you use this task, a file named `buildfile.m` must be in the project root directory.
 For more information about the build tool, see [Overview of MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).